wdporter/i-am-that-vuepress/3-the-living-present/readme.md

 # 3. The Living Present

->There is something exceptional, unique, about the present event, which the previöus or the coming do not have.
+>There is something exceptional, unique, about the present event, which the previous or the coming do not have.
 There is a livingness about it, an actuality; it stands out as if illuminated.
 There is the ‘stamp of reality’ on the actual, which the past and the future do not have.

-**Questioner:**&ensp;As I can see, there is nothing wrong with my body or with my real beïng.
-Both are not of my makeïng and need not be improved upon.
+**Questioner:**&ensp;As I can see, there is nothing wrong with my body or with my real being.
+Both are not of my making and need not be improved upon.
 What has gone wrong is the ‘inner body’, call it mind, consciousness, <span data-tippy-content="The psyche, mind.
 Mind in a collective sense, including intelligence (<em>buddhi</em>), ego (<em>ahamkara</em>) and mind